ernesttrekpah/edupath/README.md

-Edupath is an Ai programme recommended system under development using Python, FastAPI and Reactnative Expo for mobile app.
+Edupath is an Ai programme recommendation system under development using Python, FastAPI and Reactnative Expo for mobile app.